 Download of software

-GNU The Dynamic Duo: The Gnu and the Penguin in flight
+The Dynamic Duo: The Gnu and the Penguin in flight

-The following software is under the GNU General Public License (GPL).
+Software under GNU General Public License (GPL):

 CST's RTFreader

-Get the most recent version of the source code at GitHub .
-If you wan to train affix rules for the lemmatiser (think of German abgebrannt → abbrennen) you need the program affixtrain besides cstlemma.
+If you want to train affix rules for the lemmatiser (think of German abgebrannt → abbrennen) you need the program affixtrain besides cstlemma.
+For languages with rich morphology you need large full form word lists (>100 000) to attain a reasonable result.

 • Reformatting from UNIX-style C to standard C++,